 Step 1: Pitch a Feature Article, Expert Article, or Travel Essay

-Please read more about what we’re looking for in Feature Articles, Expert Articles, and Traveler Articles/Guest Posts and check out our Editorial Calendar before filling out the following form as completely as possible to give your article pitch the best chance of being accepted.
+Once ready, fill out the form below as completely as possible to give your article pitch the best chance of being accepted.
 Please note that if you upload a Feature Article or Expert Article via our article submission form without getting it approved via the following pitch form, your article will be treated as if it’s an unpaid Traveler Article/Guest Post.

 Step 2: Our editor will contact you if we are able to accept your pitch.

 Step 3: Your pitch is accepted and you need to upload your article via our Submission Form.